brando90/snap-cluster-setup/notes/static_af_eval_lean_dojo_prover.md

 ```

 # Plan/Experiment 1: Static eval for AutoFormalization (AF) using NLP equivalence score/loss
-Goal: first plan will be to use the AF data https://huggingface.co/datasets/brando/debug1_af to evaluate a models capabilities in Autoformalizing using a standard NLP loss function as the equivalence function.
+Goal: first plan will be to use the AF data in [ProoNet](https://huggingface.co/datasets/hoskinson-center/proofnet) or my [debug1](https://huggingface.co/datasets/brando/debug1_af) to evaluate a models capabilities in Autoformalizing using a standard NLP loss function as the equivalence function.

 See dummy code here: https://github.com/brando90/evals-for-autoformalization/blob/main/src/nlp_eval/af_ppl_eval.py